bredele/artery/Readme.md

 Artery isn't tight coupled to libraries.
 You can decide to switch from using jQuery to Zepto, Backbone to Angular or something entirely different.
 Artery is extensible and its flexibility will save you some precious time.

 #### Features:
-  - No dependencies (library and framework agnostic)
+  - Library and framework agnostic
   - Modules are fully configurable
   - Abstract utils libraries.
+  - Manage your apps dependencies
   - Modules can be tested individualy.
   - IE support (under IE7+)